 “When I found the second tibia, that’s when I knew [there was a skeketon].
 I realised we had both legs.
 I didn’t know that we’d find it, but I knew the skeleton must be there and we must look for it.
 But the chances were almost nil.
 No-one was more surprised than me when Stephen said, ‘We think we’ve found the bone!’
 He seemed low-key, though.
 The impact of what it meant was like a dream.I said to him ‘am I dreaming?’”

 He added: “Alun Hughes [Clarke’s predecessor who excavated Sterkfontein] had a recurrent dream of breaking through into a cavern and finding a complete skeleton.
 By chance we made his dream a reality.”

-What makes Little Foot so special is that, at between 4.1-million and 3.3-million years old, he is not only one of the most ancient human ancestors yet discovered, but, also, his skeleton is almost complete – a rare find.
+What makes Little Foot so special is that, at between 4.1-million and 3.3-million years old, she is not only one of the most ancient human ancestors yet discovered, but, also, her skeleton is almost complete – a rare find.
 Usually, fossil hominid bones are found in fragments, their relationships to one another the subject of scientific hypothesis.
 Because Little Foot is so complete, this specimen can be studied in its totality, without conjecture.

 This almost complete australopithecine is one of the most important hominid discoveries ever made, and contributed to the Cradle of Humankind being declared a World Heritage Site in 1999.

 Read more about the Australopithecus genus and the many species so far identified.